shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 {/block}
 ```

-This tells smarty to prepend the content of our block to the default content of the block `frontend_index_navigation_categories_top_include`.
+This tells Smarty to prepend the content of our block to the default content of the block `frontend_index_navigation_categories_top_include`.
 That block is the block, which defines the top category navigation in the default template - a nice place to show a profound slogan to the customer!

-Within the block we can use default smarty / HTML.
+Within the block we can use default Smarty / HTML.
 In the example above, we define some style sheets first:

 ```
 <style>